 Gang involvement encourages more active participation in delinquency and criminal activity.
-Research suggests that gang members tend to be engaged in a wide range of criminal activities: drug dealing, robbery, assault and rape.
-The graph of the graph o which becomes particularly severe when the young person remains an active member of the gang for several years. ^{12 18}
+Research suggests that gang members tend to be engaged in a wide range of criminal activities: drug dealing, robbery, assault and rape.17Drug use, drug trafficking and violence, and in turn increases the risk to gang members of violence, arrest, conviction and incarceration. ^{18 19} These effects of gang involvement also bring disorder to the life course in a cumulative pattern of negative outcomes including school dropout, teenage parenthood and unstable employment which becomes particularly severe when the young person remains an active member of the gang for several years. ^{12 18}